 Receiving feedback gives us an opportunity to improve our service.

-If you have a complaint about a service you received, you can:
+If you have a formal complaint about any IMAC service, you can use the feedback form.

 Who can make a complaint?

 Anyone can make a complaint about the service they have received.

 Complaints can also be made by another person on your behalf.
 In this event, we may need to contact you to get your consent.